 Manipur is typical of States in conflict.
-Its problems are genuine but difficult to address under the existing constitutional provisions.
-However, one cannot stop trying.
-Problems vary from political to economic to education that can prepare one for employment, rights and duties of the State and citizens and territorial integrity.
+Its problems are genuine but difficult to address under the Problems vary from political to stop trying. existing constitutional provisions.
+However, one cannot economic to education that can prepare one for employment, rights and duties of the State and citizens and territorial integrity.